gremau/gremau.github.io/markdown/index.markdown

 \

-This site is owned and operated by Greg Maurer, a postdoctoral scientist at U.C.
-Berkeley.
+This site is owned and operated by Greg Maurer, an ecologist and "Data Scientist" at New Mexico State University.
 I also teach Biology courses at Central New Mexico Community College in Albuquerque, NM.
 The information and opinions expressed here are subject to my uncertainty, errors, and distortions.

 See my __CV__ ([web](https://greg.pronghorns.net/cv_gmaurer.html), [pdf](https://greg.pronghorns.net/publicfiles/cv_gmaurer.pdf)) for complete experience and credentials.
 Email me at <greg@pronghorns.net>.

 ## Current and past projects

+- Ecology, data science, and informatics at the [Jornada Basin LTER](https://lter.jornada.nmsu.edu) program
-- Studying soil carbon cycling and impacts of solar power development in the Mojave Desert
+- Studying soil carbon cycling and impacts of solar power development in the Mojave Desert with UC Berkeley colleagues
 - Ecohydrology research at the [New Mexico Elevation Gradient](http://biology.unm.edu/litvak/res_NM_elev.html) cluster of [AmeriFlux](http://ameriflux.lbl.gov/) sites
 - [My dissertation research](http://content.lib.utah.edu/cdm/singleitem/collection/etd3/id/2901/rec/32) studying seasonally snow-covered ecosystems in the western U.S.